programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 We'll look more closely at metrics [later in this lesson](#choosing-a-metric).
 For now, we can note that the errors will include visual material which has been missed by the model, as well as images which have been given an incorrect category, i.e., a photograph classified as an illustration.
 For average precision, the higher the number, the better the score.
 The average precision score varies across image type with some classes of image performing better than others.
 The question of what is 'good enough' will depend on intended use.
 Working with errors is usually a requirement of working with machine learning, since most models will produce some errors.
 It is helpful that the performance of the model is shared in the [GitHub repository](https://perma.cc/CFT7-RUJR).
 This is something we will also want to do when we share data or research findings generated via machine learning methods.

-### Classification versus Labelling models
+## Classifying and Labelling models

 So far, we have looked at using computer vision to create a model classifying images into one of two categories ('illustrated' or 'text only').
 Whilst we can create a model which classifies images into one of a larger number of categories, an alternative approach is to use a model which assigns labels to the images.
 Using this approach, an image can be associated with a single label, multiple labels, or no labels.
 For the dataset we are now working with (images from 'newspaper navigator' which were predicted to be photos), images have had labels applied rather than classified.
 These label annotations were created by one of the lesson authors.
-You can find this dataset on [zenodo](https://doi.org/10.5281/zenodo.4487141).
+You can find this dataset on [Zenodo](https://doi.org/10.5281/zenodo.4487141).

-Depending on how you want to apply computer vision, a model which does classification or assigns labels might be more suitable.
+Depending on how you want to apply computer vision, a model which does classification by assigning labels might be more suitable.
 The data you are working with will also partially determine whether it is possible to assign images to a single category or not.
 Classifying adverts into two categories of 'illustrated' or 'not illustrated' was relatively easy.
 There were some 'edge cases', for example, adverts which contained [manicules](https://perma.cc/EB9D-GFE2), which could be considered as a form of typography and therefore not an illustration.
 However, it would also not be unreasonable to argue that the manicules play a different intended  &mdash;or actual&mdash; role in communicating information compared to other typography, and therefore should be classed as an illustration.
 Even in this relatively simple classification example, we are beginning to see the potential limitations of classifying images.

-Models that assign labels instead of performing classifications offer some advantages in this regard since these labels can operate independently of each other.
+Models that assign labels instead of performing classifications offer some advantages in this regard since these pre-established labels can operate independently of each other.
 When using a classification model, an image will always be 'pushed' into one (and only one) of the possible categories (for example an advert with an illustration or without).
 In contrast, a model which applies labels can assign label $$a$$ without precluding the option of also assigning label $$b$$.
 A model which assigns labels may also choose 'I don't know' or 'none of the above', by not assigning any labels.
 There are also potential disadvantages to models that apply labels.
 One of these is that the process of annotating can be more time consuming.
 The complexity and speed at which you can annotate data could be an important consideration if you are going to be labelling your own data, as might often be the case in a humanities setting where readymade datasets will be less available.

 We can use an analogy to illustrate the difference between these two approaches.
 Let's say you were sorting through some old family photographs.
 You might "classify" the photos into one (and only one) of two photo albums, depending on whether they are black-and-white or colour.
 This would be comparable to using a classification model since each photo will go into exactly one of these two albums - a photo cannot be both simultaneously colour *and* black-and-white, and it cannot be neither colour *nor* black-and-white.